Deploy the connector in AO mode for centralized management and resilient response to node failures and network partitions.

 Configuration is not completely centralized.
 Sensitive properties like passwords must be still be configured on each worker’s filesystem.

-In a production environment, the recommended topology is to spread the connector workers over several machines, and to run the Consul agent on each machine that hosts a worker.
+In a production environment, the recommended topology is to spread the connector workers over several machines, and to run the Consul agent in client mode on each machine that hosts a worker.

 You’ll also need at least one Consul agent running in server mode; the recommended number of servers is 3 or 5.